 The City Soldiers gallery has exhibits about the King’s Regiment.
 Formed in 1685, the King’s Regiment is one of Britain’s oldest and it has been Liverpool’s regiment since 1881.
 Members of the regiment, which is now part of the Duke of Lancaster’s Regiment, are known as Kingsmen and have fought on four continents and in both world wars.

 The Liverpool Overhead Railway gallery has displays about the world’s first electric elevated railway, which was built in 1893 to provide transport along Liverpool’s dockside area.
 Visitors to the gallery can climb aboard a carriage and you can also see exhibits that explain the railway’s legacy and why it was dismantled in the 1950s.

-The museum’s second floor is comprised of a temporary exhibition about John Lennon and Yoko Ono as well as the People’s Republic gallery.
+The museum’s second floor is comprised of a temporary Liverpool on Wheels exhibition as well as the People’s Republic gallery.
 Even though it is only a couple of levels above the street, there are excellent city views from this level.

 The People’s Republic gallery focuses on the lives and culture of the people who live in Liverpool.
 It includes a Ford Anglia 105E (the first car to be made in Merseyside) and a full-size replica of one of the liver bird statues from the top of the Royal Liver Building.
 There is a brilliant view of Pier Head through the large floor-to-ceiling windows at the end of this gallery.

 The Museum of Liverpool is on Pier Head just north of the Albert Dock area.
 It is just a short walk to most attractions in the city centre and only a four-minute walk to James Street station.